JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extension_points.md

 To support [Dynamic Plugins](dynamic_plugins.md), an extension point must adhere to specific usage rules:

-- extensions are enumerated on every use and extensions instances are not stored anywhere
+- extensions are enumerated on every use, and extension instances are not stored anywhere
 - alternatively, an [`ExtensionPointListener`](%gh-ic%/platform/extensions/src/com/intellij/openapi/extensions/ExtensionPointListener.kt) can perform any necessary updates of data structures (register via `ExtensionPointName.addExtensionPointListener()`)

 Extension points matching these conditions can then be marked as _dynamic_ by adding `dynamic="true"` in their declaration: